 Have you thought about how your packing could affect your car’s ability to drive safely on the road?
 Here are some packing tips from road safety experts, Arrive Alive.

 Going away for the holidays can be daunting when you have little ones, especially with the amount of stuff they usually need.
 Prams, camp cots, blankets, high chair, potty, toys and plenty of changes of clothes, are just some of the items you may need to squeeze into the car.
 Depending on how far you are driving and what baby items are available to you at the other end, you could be wondering how you are going to pack it all in.

-It is best to pack most of our luggage the evening before we depart.
-This will prevent the thoughtless jamming of luggage into the vehicle when everyone is in a rush.
-When packing the vehicle, it is also good to consider the question “what can go wrong?”
+It’s best to pack most of your luggage the evening before you leave.
+This will prevent the thoughtless jamming of luggage into the vehicle when everyone is already in a rush.
+When packing the vehicle, it’s also good to consider the question “what can go wrong?”

 - Consider how you will get to the spare tyre or an emergency kit should there be a roadside emergency.

 - Remember: Last in, first out.
 Organise items in the order they will or may need to be accessed.

 Know your car and obey the law:

 - The safety of passengers and adhering to seatbelt or child car-seat laws must be the first priority before considering where to pack luggage.

 - Consider first which items must by law be inside your vehicle, such as the emergency triangle.

 - Know the height and width limitations for packing any luggage on top of your vehicle or extending beyond the vehicle.